 Available via a link in the Project Tools menu, the page is a good resource for high level discussion of ongoing topics and issues.

 Available on the site home page and on the left-hand sidebar of subsequent pages, the blog is frequently updated with news of interest to the entire project.

-Available here www.lsst.org/news/weekly-digest, the Digest contains brief news items of interest to the project, the science community, and the public.
-It is distributed each Friday to all team members and other subscribers.
+Available here https://www.lsst.org/news/digest, the Digest contains brief news items of interest to the project, the science community, and the public.
+It is distributed bi-weekly to all team members and other subscribers.